How to Choose The Best Mast Cell Activation Syndrome Diet

 If you have looked into histamine intolerance, you will see that a low histamine diet is often recommended for people who have histamine intolerance, but does it work for MCAS?

-Though there’s not enough research to definitely show that it does, it works for many.
+Though there’s not enough research to definitely show that it does, I’ve seen it work for many at the clinic.
 While MCAS comes with high histamine levels, it is a complicated syndrome that we don’t fully understand.
 However, many with MCAS have found relief on a low histamine diet, making it a valuable option that can be combined with other diets, like Paleo or low FODMAP.

-The research has one literature review that looked at using a low histamine diet to treat MCAS.
+One literature review looked at using a low histamine diet to treat MCAS.
 It noted that dietary histamine is clearly correlated with histamine intolerance, but more research is needed to understand how and if dietary histamine affects MCAS.

 While the link between high-histamine foods and MCAS is unclear at this time, a low-histamine diet can be effective for treating digestive issues, which often accompany MCAS.
 One study in the review found that 58% of IBS patients perceived worsening symptoms after eating histamine-releasing foods.